 Kay left the holistic health world to join Lynne Twist at the Soul of Money Institute and Pachamama Alliance.
-Her work as organizational capacity consultant to the Jungle Mamas program at Pachamama led directly to launching the Compassionate Birth Network.
-Jungle Mamas continues as a valued Partner program focusing on training Community Maternal Health Promoters in the Ecuadorian Amazon.
+Her work as organizational capacity consultant to the Ikiama Nukuri program at Pachamama led directly to launching the Compassionate Birth Network.
+Ikiama Nukuri continues as a valued Partner program focusing on training Community Maternal Health Promoters in the Ecuadorian Amazon.

 Kay currently serves on the Advocacy Subcommittee of the Global Respectful Maternal Care Council.
 She is a sought-after speaker and convener at global conferences, most recently at the UN Commission on the Status of Women.
 In her home community of Ashland, Oregon she is a member of the Southern Oregon Birth Connections network and an Ashland Culture of Peace Commission Ambassador.